sourmash-bio/sourmash_plugin_directsketch/README.md

   -r RETRY_TIMES, --retry-times RETRY_TIMES
                         Number of times to retry failed downloads (default=3).
   -n {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30}, --n-simultaneous-downloads {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30}
                         Number of files to download simultaneously (1-30; default=10).
 Restrict this to match your servers limits, otherwise many downloads will fail.
 Note that all simultaneous downloads are held in memory during download.
                         Please limit downloads accordingly for large genomes.
   --force               Skip input rows with empty or improper URLs.
 Warning: these will NOT be added to the failures file.
+  -v, --verbose         print progress for every download.
+  --no-overwrite-fasta  Requires `--keep-fasta`.
+If set, do not overwrite existing FASTA files in the --fastas directory.
+Will still re-download those files if needed for sketching.
   -g, --genomes-only    Download and sketch genome (DNA) files only.
   -m, --proteomes-only  Download and sketch proteome (protein) files only.
-  -v, --verbose         print progress for every download.
 ```

 ## Code of Conduct